-⢠IndexedEntity + Spotlight donation enables semantic search, so users can ask about event notes, attendees, or locations in plain language and Siri finds the right data.
+โข IndexedEntity + CSSearchableIndex donations enable semantic search โ users can ask about event titles, notes, attendees, and locations in plain English.

-Demonstrates how to define a schematized EventEntity conforming to IndexedEntity using App Schemas, then donate it to the Spotlight index so Siri can answer questions about calendar events in natural language.
+Demonstrates creating a schematized EventEntity using the calendar_event App Schema, conforming to IndexedEntity, and donating it to the Spotlight semantic index so Siri can answer questions about calendar events.

 import AppIntents